Olympus E-M10 III vs Sony A6000

 |Sony A3000« »||Y||stereo||mono||-||-||mini||2.0||-||-||-||Sony A3000|

 The E-M10 III is a recent model that features in the current product line-up of Olympus.
 In contrast, the A6000 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the A6000 was succeeded by the Sony A6300.
+Further information on the two cameras, as well as related accessories, can be found on the official Olympus and Sony websites.

 Review summary: Olympus E-M10 III vs Sony A6000